jgist6215/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial shows the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>Video Demonstration</h2>